 Someone once told British journalist and novelist Hilary Mantel that she had an eye for detail.
 Her fiction, however, is not only concerned with the observable world: her eye sees beneath and beyond the appearance of things.
 It recognizes the monstrous in the mundane and the transcendent in the prosaic.
-In a diverse body of work, she returns frequently to those liminal places where the apparently stable boundaries of material experience seem threatened with dissolution.
-In her autobiography, Giving up the Ghost (2003), she describes an encounter with a nameless terror at the age of seven, “something intangible…some formless, borderless evil”; this presence lurks constantly in the pages of her novels.…
+In an apparently diverse body of work, she returns frequently to those liminal places where the apparently stable boundaries of material experience seem threatened with dissolution.
+In her autobiography, Giving up the Ghost (2003), she describes an encounter with a nameless terror at the age of seven, “something intangible…some formless, borderless evil”; this presence lurks in the pages of her novels.…

 Zlosnik, Sue.
 "Hilary Mantel".
 The Literary Encyclopedia.
-First published 30 November 2010; last revised 30 November -1.
+First published 30 November 2010; last revised 22 August 2017.